argonautproject/data-query/pages/_includes/argo-careteam-intro.md

 The following are example usage scenarios for the Argonaut CareTeam profile:

 -   Query for a Patient's CareTeam
--   Query for all Patient' with a particular careteam member
+-   Record or update a Patient's CareTeam

 ##### Mandatory Data Elements and Terminology